t0mmyt/seisglitch/Docs/source/overview.rst

 Your waveform data should all comply with the following conditions:

-* all waveform files must contain all three seismic components (i.e., "U", "V", "W" of either VBB or SP)
+* all waveform files must contain all three seismic components (i.e., "U", "V", "W" of either the VBB or SP seismometer)
-* all waveform files must contain no other components
 * all waveform files must be readable as seismological files (e.g. MSEED, SAC, ...)
-* all waveform files must contain no gaps (see: ``seisglitch.util.pierce_stream``)